Meme-Police/SoundBot-Discord/README.txt

 	You can get a token by following the instruction on this web page: https://www.writebots.com/discord-bot-token/

 	Add your bot to the desired discord server.
 (Instructions in above link)

+	You will also need to download ffmpeg to the program folder. https://ffmpeg.org/download.html

 USEAGE: